HeekangPark/MemSum-ToS/README.md

 ## Building the data
 > NOTE: bug now fixed (bug: the website suspects that our scraper is calling abusive requests); needs to fully download data and filter it

-### Data format
+### Example data format
-The data is in JSONL format (`.jsonl`), where each line in the file corresponds to a JSON object containing information of a document.
+Example data is in JSONL format (`.jsonl`), where each line in the file corresponds to a JSON object containing information of a document.
 ```
 # ./examples/tosdr_instagram.jsonl
 {